Get

 Vaccinations rarely cause any adverse effects in cats, and for those who feel a little tired or under the weather, the benefits still vastly outweigh the risks.

-Monitor your pet for the few days after they get their shots, and don’t hesitate to follow up with your vet if they show abnormal swelling or other signs or reactions.
+Monitor your pet for the few days after they get their shots, and don’t hesitate to follow up with the vet if they show abnormal swelling or other signs or reactions.
 Otherwise, keep your cat comfy; they will feel better faster and be ready for the next round of shots.

 Featured Image Credit: Prostock studio, Shutterstock